A collaborative approach to Lean

 - Team members learn standard work for kaizen — a proven effective method for developing leaders and engaging people at all levels of an organization in change.

 - With so much talent to draw from at one time, each team has Lean veterans working alongside less experienced personnel.
-The learning curve drops dramatically and a great deal can be accomplished in a short time.

 To start a Lean consortium in your area, contact us at 503-250-2235 or email us at email@example.com.